Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Introduction.

-In \tref{l:31} (First tail theorem), we will give a sufficient condition of the existence of the strong solutions and the pathwise uniqueness in terms of the property of the $ \PbarsB $-triviality of $ \Tpath ((\Rd )^{\N }) $.
-This condition is necessary and sufficient as we see in \tref{l:34}.
-The key point here is that, to some extent, we regard the labeled path tail $ \sigma $-field $ \Tpath ((\Rd )^{\N }) $ as a {\em boundary} of ISDE \eqref{:11a} and pose {\em boundary conditions} in terms of the $ \PbarsB $-triviality of it.
+In \tref{l:61} (First tail theorem), we shall give a sufficient condition of the existence of the strong solutions and the pathwise uniqueness in terms of the property of $ \PsB $-triviality of $ \Tpath (\RdN ) $.
+This condition is necessary and sufficient as we see in \tref{l:64}.
+The critical point here is that, to some extent, we regard the labeled path tail $ \sigma $-field $ \Tpath (\RdN ) $ as a {\em boundary} of ISDE \eqref{:11a} and pose {\em boundary conditions} in terms of $ \PsB $-triviality of it.

+The formalism regarding a strong solution as a function $ F $ of path space is at the heart of the Yamada--Watanabe theory.
+They proved the equivalence between $ \{$the existence of a weak solution + the pathwise uniqueness$ \}$ and (the existence of) a unique strong solution (see Theorem 1.1 \cite[163p]{IW}).
+Our main theorems, Theorems \ref{l:61} and \ref{l:65}, clarify the relation between this property of solutions and tail triviality of the labeled path space.
+We shall provide the existence of a strong solution and the pathwise uniqueness of solutions of ISDEs.
+In this sense, this is a counterpart of Yamada--Watanabe's result in infinite dimensions.
+Our argument is however completely different from the Yamada--Watanabe theory.
+Indeed, the existence of a weak solution has been established in the first step, and we shall prove the pathwise uniqueness and the existence of strong solutions together using the analysis of the tail $ \sigma $-field of the labeled path space.